Jonatan Giráldez: Barcelona Femení

-Giráldez' first roles were in coaching and sports analytics for RCD Espanyol Cantera and the youth sections of the Catalonia women's national football team.
-He then became the head coach of the under-12 Catalonia national football team, his first managerial role.
 In 2019, he joined the coaching staff of Lluís Cortés at FC Barcelona Femení, following Fran Sánchez' dismissal.
 Spending three years as a technical assistant, Giráldez held an increasingly important role in training and game strategy; the team reached the UEFA Women's Champions League finals, and won most domestic titles in this era.
 The 2020–21 season, in which they won the continental treble, is considered one of the best in history.
-At the end of this season, Cortés left the position as manager, and two days later Giráldez was formally announced to be taking over, initially on a one-year contract.
+At the end of this season, Cortés left the position as manager; though Cortés' departure was rather unusual due to the team's monumental and growing success, it was reported that there were fractured relationships between him and some of the players, with all parties finding it beneficial to make the change.
+Two days later, Giráldez was formally announced to be taking over, initially on a one-year contract.
 His first match in charge of the club, a pre-season friendly, saw Barcelona defeat Elche 17–0.